 Your bedroom should be your sanctuary from the cold, harsh, and, yes, sometimes dry realities of the world.
 If you're looking for a more comfortable night's rest, it's worth investing in a humidifier.
-The best models for this kind of use should balance compact size, low operating noise, and a runtime sufficient for all-night running, so there's no need for you to wake up and refill a tank.
+The best models for this kind of use should balance compact size, low operating noise, and a runtime sufficient for the entire night, so you never need to wake up and refill a tank.

 That said, there's no one-size-fits-all solution—the best option depends on your budget, the space you need to humidify, and whether you want a cool or warm mist unit.
 We've tested 20 humidifiers, and below are our recommendations for the best based on their performance, price, and feature sets.